{/*

 4. Change in the URL

 • You went ahead and did it anyway, didn’t you?
-You knew how big of a risk it was to change the URL, and you still did it.
+You knew how risky it was to change the URL, and you still did it.

 • You’ve compromised your SEO ranking big time!
-You’d lose a bunch of site traffic, and the open rate would reduce as well.
+You’d lose a lot of site traffic, and the open rate would also reduce.

-• If you changed your URL in spite of knowing about the risks, the crazy and sudden drop in google rankings that you’d experience, then I’m sure you had your reasons for doing it.
+• If you changed your URL despite knowing about the risks and the crazy and sudden drop in Google rankings that you’d experience, then I’m sure you had your reasons for doing it.

-• So, what you do it now is that you redirect everybody to the new URL you’ve created.
+• So, what you do now is redirect everybody to the new URL you’ve created.

 5. An On-page Mess Up

-• Every piece of information that has been mentioned on each of your website pages will have an effect on where your site stands.
+• Every piece of information that has been mentioned on each of your website pages will affect where your site stands.

-• Your SEO strategy should be such that it covers one of the most important factors related to your on-page activities.
+• Your SEO strategy should cover one of the most critical factors related to your on-page activities.

-• Having loads of content on all your website pages, that don’t give out any substantial information is of no use.
-Not just that, having tons of pages with less than 500 words of information is useless as well.
+• Having loads of content on all your website pages that don’t give out any substantial information is useless.
+Not only that, but having tons of pages with less than 500 words of information is also ineffective.

-• So you see how there could be a sudden drop in Google rankings due to this messed up on-page activity?
+• So you see how a sudden drop in Google rankings could be due to this messed up on-page activity?

-• You can either add smart and useful information on these pages or delete them altogether.
+• You can add helpful information on these pages or delete them altogether.
 You don’t want thin content on your website; it will only negatively affect you.

-• The next important part is the keywords.
+• The following important part is the keywords.
 Both under-optimization and over-optimization can have adverse effects on your rankings.

 • Google gives high priority to pages that have just the right amount of keywords.
 Stuffing them (over-optimization with a keyword density that is more than 25%) is definitely something you don’t want to be doing.

-• You want to make sure that your keywords occur as naturally in your content as possible.
-And then you have the talk about LSI keywords that should also be a part of your content.
+• You want to ensure that your keywords occur naturally in your content.
+Then, you have to talk about LSI keywords that should also be a part of your content.

 • The link velocity will have huge spikes because there will be a lot of links that will have been taken away from your profile.